Budget Marketing, Inc. v. Centronics Corporation

 Facts

-Budget Marketing, Inc. (BMI) (plaintiff) and Centronics Corporation (Centronics) (defendant) executed a letter of intent, which outlined the terms of a proposed acquisition.
-Centronics was to acquire BMI, provided BMI maintained sufficient cash flow and purchased key man insurance.
-The letter of intent included a target date on which a formal agreement would be executed.
-The letter also stated that, except for certain confidentiality provisions, the letter was not a binding agreement.
-Later, the parties agreed to amend the letter in order to change the projected formal agreement date.
-During the interim, BMI took steps to comply with the letter’s requirements.
-BMI purchased additional stores and obtained key man insurance.
-Charles Eagle (Eagle) (plaintiff), BMI’s CEO, invested personal assets in order to comply with the requirements.
-Centronics repeatedly confirmed its intent to go through with the acquisition.
-However, Centronics later decided to pursue other opportunities and not acquire BMI.
-BMI and Eagle sued Centronics for, among other causes of action, promissory estoppel.
-Centronics moved for summary judgment, and the trial court granted the motion.
+Budget Marketing, Inc. (BMI) (plaintiff) and Centronics Corporation (Centronics) (defendant) executed a letter of intent outlining the terms of a proposed acquisition.
+Centronics was to acquire BMI provided BMI satisfied certain conditions, including maintaining sufficient cash flow and purchasing key-man insurance.
+The letter of intent included a target date for the execution of a formal agreement.
+The letter also stated that, except for confidentiality provisions, the letter itself was not a binding agreement.
+Later, the parties amended the letter to change the projected formal-agreement date.
+In the interim, BMI took steps to comply with the letter’s requirements.
+BMI expanded its operations and obtained key-man insurance, and Charles Eagle (plaintiff), BMI’s CEO, personally secured a loan for BMI.
+Eagle kept Centronics appraised of BMI’s progress, and Centronics repeatedly confirmed its intent to consummate the acquisition.
+However, Centronics later decided not to acquire BMI.
+BMI and Eagle sued Centronics for, among other things, breach of an implied duty to negotiate in good faith and promissory estoppel.
+Centronics moved for summary judgment, and the district court granted the motion.
 BMI and Eagle appealed.

 Rule of Law